When and where is the festival held?

 Who is the New Story Festival for?

-We dream of something unique for this event... we imagine a space where people from segments of society that don't often overlap, but who share similar values and similar hopes for a more just, life-giving, and harmonious world, can gather in a way rarely seen anywhere else.
-A space to bring together artists, musicians, and performers, social activists and social innovators, open-minded folks within traditional religions and guides in newer forms of spirituality, health, and wholeness, alternative lifestyle life-hackers and socially engaged soccer moms to forge new community and share their unique gifts with one another - creating together a better story for better lives and a better world.
+We dream of something unique for these events... we imagine a space where people from segments of society that don't often overlap, but who share similar values and hopes for a more just, life-giving, and harmonious world, can gather in a way rarely seen anywhere else.
+A space to bring together artists, musicians, and performers, social activists and social innovators, open-minded folks within traditional religions and guides for newer forms of spirituality, health, and wholeness, alternative lifestyle "life-hackers" and socially engaged soccer moms to forge new community and share their unique gifts with one another - creating a better story for better lives and a better world.

-Our hope is that at the New Story Festival, no matter where you start from, you will find experiences that speak to your current passions and concerns, and others that expand your horizons and enable you to grow in new ways.
-If that sounds appealing to you, then the New Story Festival is for you!
+Our hope is that, no matter where you start from, at the New Story Festival you will find experiences that speak to your current passions, and others that expand your horizons and enable you to grow in new ways.
+If that sounds appealing, then the New Story Festival is for you!

 Is this a Storytelling Festival?

 While formal storytelling performances will be one piece of what happens at the New Story Festival, this is not a "storytelling" event per se.
 We use the term "story" in a broader sense, to denote the underlying cultural narratives (aka, "social paradigms" or "worldviews") that shape our values, identities, communities, society, and ways of interpreting the world - stories that too often are ones of domination, victimization, purification, isolation, violent revolution, or mere accumulation.
 At the New Story Festival we want to gather together for art, music, ideas, practices, and conversations that will help step into a new and better "story" (again, underlying cultural narrative) that emphasizes liberation, reconciliation, harmony, and wholeness.
 A story based not on the assumption that it must always be "us vs. them," but instead with a call to live as "some of us for all of us."

 Is this a religious event?